StefanosNtouvlis/Arduino_Sonar/README.md

-# Smart Automated Trashcan
+# Sonar Project

 ## Overview

-Welcome to the repository for the "smart," automated trashcan project!
-In this project, we've created an innovative solution using an Arduino Uno microcontroller, various electronic components, and simple materials to build a trashcan that opens automatically when an object is detected.
+Welcome to the repository for the Sonar project!
+In this project, we've repurposed components from the previous "smart" automated trashcan project to create a sonar system.
+By reusing components, we uphold principles of sustainability while exploring new applications for existing hardware.

 ## Components

-The main components utilized in this project include:
+The main components utilized in this project are similar to those used in the smart bin project:
-- **Arduino Uno Microcontroller:** Acts as the brain of the system, controlling the overall operation.
+- **Arduino Uno Microcontroller**
-- **Servo Mini 9g Motor:** Responsible for opening and closing the lid of the trashcan.
+- **Servo Mini 9g Motor**
-- **5V Active Buzzer:** Produces sound signals to indicate the successful operation of the trashcan.
-- **Ultrasonic Sensor:** Detects objects in the vicinity and triggers the lid-opening mechanism.
-- **Jumper Cables:** Used for connecting and organizing the electronic components.
-- **USB-B Cable:** Serves as both the power source and the means to upload the code to the Arduino Uno.

-For non-electronic parts, we've employed:
-- **Plastic Bin:** Forms the base of the trashcan.
+- **Ultrasonic Sensor**
+- **Jumper Cables**
+- **USB-B Cable**

+Additionally, we've incorporated:
-- **Cardboard:** Used to create the lid.
+- **Breadboard:** Used to facilitate multiple connections required for the project.
-- **Thread and Small Weight:** Generate the leverage needed for opening the lid.
-- **Scotch Tape:** Secures connections between the lid and bin, as well as stabilizes the motor.
+- **Glue Gun:** Utilized to secure the sensor onto the motor for stable operation.

 ## Code

+The code for this project consists of two parts:

+### Arduino Code
-The code for this project is simple and written in the Arduino IDE.
-You can find and experiment with it by downloading the `smartbin.ino` file.
-The code is uploaded to the Arduino Uno via the USB-B cable connected to a laptop.
+The first part is written in the Arduino IDE and uploaded to the Arduino Uno microcontroller.
+You can experiment with it by downloading the `radar_ultrasonic.ino` file.
+This code controls the interaction between the ultrasonic sensor and the servo motor.

+### Processing Code
+The second part is written in Processing, a programming language and IDE specifically designed for visual arts and interactive graphics.
+You can play with it by downloading the `radar_ultrasonic.pde` file.
+This code creates a visual representation of the sonar data received from the Arduino, displaying it on the monitor with a red color indication.

 ## Functionality

-The smartbin operates as expected from an automated trashcan.
+The sonar system functions similarly to a traditional sonar device.
+The servo motor turns indefinitely, continuously scanning the surroundings.
 When an object enters the active radius of the ultrasonic sensor (adjustable within the sensor's capabilities), a signal is sent to the controller.
-The motor turns, pulling the thread and opening the lid.
-Simultaneously, the buzzer activates, providing an audible signal of the successful operation (and potentially annoying the neighbors).
+The Arduino reads this signal and passes it to Processing, where it appears on the monitor as a visual representation in red color, indicating the presence of an object.

 Feel free to explore the code, suggest improvements, or adapt the project to suit your needs!
-If you have any questions or run into issues, don't hesitate to reach out.
-Happy coding!
+If you have any questions or encounter issues, don't hesitate to reach out.
+Enjoy experimenting with sonar technology!